AdaCore/gnatstudio/docs/users_guide/environment.rst

   .. index:: GNAT_CODE_PAGE

   You can set this variable to :samp:`CP_ACP` or :samp:`CP_UTF8`.
-  It's used to control the code page used on Windows platform.
+  It is used to control the code page used on Windows platform.
 The default is :samp:`CP_UTF8` (to support more languages).
 If file or directory names are using accents, it may be necessary to set this variable to :samp:`CP_ACP` which is the default Windows ANSI code page.